1971

 trombone; Exile On Main St.-version

-- Shake Your Hips III (James Moore) -Ian Stewart on piano, Bobby Keys
+- Shake Your Hips II (James Moore) -STU on piano, Bobby Keys on

 - Shine A Light III (MJ/KR) -Billy Preston on organ and piano, Jimmy